How to Cultivate and Care for Bonsai Trees

 - A full cascade drapes beyond the pot's rim.

 The tree itself will often dictate the bonsai style.
 But don't forget its container.
 The bonsai pot should blend with the tree and add value and interest.
 Containers vary in size and price.
+There are so many pretty pots to choose from, but Justin suggests the perfect bonsai planter is the one that’s "about as deep as the width of the trunk and about as wide as the tree’s canopy."

 The foundation to bonsai is the soil.
 Bonsai trees need a special soil because they're confined to small pots.
 Use volcanic mixes containing pumice, fir bark and lava rock for a well-draining soil.
 The roots hit the sharp edges of the pumice and form more hairlike roots.
 Fine hairlike roots are better for the tree's health than large roots, says bonsai enthusiast Fred Fassio.